University of Nottingham Malaysia: Semenyih campus

-The Malaysia campus is primarily based on a 48 hectare plot situated in Semenyih, Selangor.
+The Malaysia campus is primarily based at a 48 hectare plot situated in Semenyih, Selangor.
+It was voted one of the 9 most beautiful university campuses in Malaysia by Tatler Asia.

-The Sports Complex on campus houses the recreational facilities such as two tennis courts, two squash courts, two badminton courts, a 25m swimming pool, a small gym and one big multipurpose field for rugby, football, frisbee etc. There is also a martial arts room within the complex.
-The complex also has a multipurpose hall with two multipurpose courts for basketball, dodgeball, futsal, volleyball and even badminton.

-KL Teaching Centre (KLTC)

-Besides the main campus in Semenyih, a city teaching facility is maintained in Chulan Tower in Kuala Lumpur's central business district.
-Postgraduate programmes, such as applied psychology, business and management, are taught at the KL Teaching Centre.
+Future Students Centre

+In 2023, UNM unveiled a one-stop hub called Future Students Centre (FSC) located at Menara Axis in Petaling Jaya.
+The centre offers a spacious and convenient location for programme counselling.
+It also has an accommodation showroom and a campus-scale model, which allows students and parents to understand the UNM campus better.

 Academic

 Being a branch campus of the University of Nottingham, students are not necessarily taught with similar course materials and generally do not sit the same exam papers as those in the UK, but are still under the jurisdiction of the Quality Assurance Agency for Higher Education (QAA).
 Upon completing a degree at the Malaysia campus, students are awarded a University of Nottingham degree certificate at a convocation held locally which is indistinguishable from the certificates awarded at the Nottingham campus.
 The degrees that are awarded are accredited by international professional bodies such as the Association of MBAs and the UK Engineering Council.

 The Engineering Degree courses are accredited by the Board of Engineering Malaysia (BEM) and the Malaysian Qualifications Agency (MQA).